gopro2027/ArduinoAirSuspensionController/OASMan_ESP32/AI_TRAINING.md

    fit never leaves half-written weights in the live one.
-4. On success: weights are copied to the live model and saved to NVS, the RLS covariance is initialized from the batch fit ($P = (X^TX + ridge)^{-1}$), the outlier gate is seeded with the batch residual noise floor, and `isReadyToUse` is set.
+4. On success: weights are copied to the live model and saved to NVS, the RLS covariance is initialized from the batch fit ($P = (X^TX + ridge)^{-1}$), the outlier gate is seeded with the batch residual noise floor, and the model's **`trainedSampleCount`** is set to the number of valid samples the fit used (persisted in NVS).
+A failed/rejected fit sets it to 0.
+This count — not a boolean ready flag — is what gates prediction and drives the blend below.

 ## Phase 2 — online learning (RLS)